ErrOrnAmE/ITWithFood/Exercises/index.md

 * Which web browser is currently the most used ?

-* What makes TOR Browser different from the other ?
+* What makes TOR Browser different from the others ?

 ## Operating systems